 It was amazing to see volcanic rocks creating perfect concentric circles.
 I started going further and further while taking astonishing photos.

 I walked for an hour before turning around to come back.
 High tide was coming and coming back to the beach was a smart move.
 At that moment I realised how lucky I was to come to the beach at the low tide and enjoy all these magnificent rocks.
 I couldn't see them otherwise.
 Usually, high tide covers all the rocks and most of the beach.

+However, I decided to go straight to the beach and admire an amazing city view.
+The Auckland skyline was right in front of my eyes while I was collecting shells and high tide was coming.
 While waiting for the water level to comes up, my eyes were going towards every direction.
 I had a look at my left-hand side.
 There were a great hill and an amazing hiking opportunity.
 The decision to climb the hill was the best one.
 I saw some sheep, native birds and the view overlooking the city and the ocean was breath-taking.

 As the day was coming to an end, I decided to start heading back home.
 Looking at the watch told me, the roads will be jammed.
 Avoiding driving roughly between 4.30-6.30 pm is really preferable.
 Therefore, I made a stop in Gulf Harbour, had another walk down the marina followed by dinner.
 There are few restaurants and cafes in the area for everyone.